revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 {% subsubsection Birth-death process %}

 Next, we will manually configure the birth-death model by entering commands.
-In the future, you can instead load the birth-death phylogenetic model setup definition using `source( phylo_code_fn )`.
+In the future, you can instead load the birth-death phylogenetic model setup definition using `source("./scripts/phylo_constBDP.Rev")`.

 We first assign priors to the net diversification rate (birth - death) and turnover proportion (ratio of death to birth events).
 Throughout the tutorial, we will pair new model parameters with moves that eventually instruct MCMC how to update parameter values during model fitting.